An overview

 The shape of the three months

 The first three chapters of a person's Chaptering work are each offered across four sessions, giving the inner child the additional space she often draws on as the practice finds its footing.
-Three chapters across four sessions each is the twelve sessions of the course.
+Three chapters at four sessions each is the twelve sessions of the course.

 What is taught